Charlotte Moore (theater director)

 Charlotte Moore (born July 7, 1939) is an American actress and theater director, known for her work as the co-founder and artistic director of the Irish Repertory Theatre in New York City.

 Early life and education

 Moore was born in Herrin, Illinois, to a family with Irish heritage; her grandparents emigrated from County Wexford in the 1840s.

 She earned her undergraduate degree at Smith College and later obtained a master's degree in comparative literature from Washington University in St. Louis, where she began pursuing acting.

 Career

 Acting

-Moore began her theatre career on Broadway, with notable performances including a role in Private Lives alongside Elizabeth Taylor and Richard Burton, and roles inMeet Me in St. Louis, and Morning's at Seven.
+Moore began her theatre career on Broadway, with notable performances including a role in Private Lives alongside Elizabeth Taylor and Richard Burton, and roles in Meet Me in St. Louis, and Morning's at Seven.
 She also worked with directors including Harold Prince and Ellis Rabb.

 Irish Repertory Theatre

 In 1988, Moore co-founded the Irish Repertory Theatre with Ciarán O'Reilly.
 The company's inaugural production was Sean O'Casey's The Plough and the Stars.
 Moore has directed several productions at the Irish Repertory Theatre, including Finian's Rainbow, The Streets of New York, and A Child's Christmas in Wales.